 Picnic in a park

-The seawall was made for long, leisurely strolls and meandering bike rides at sunset.
-To feel like you’re starring in your own rom-com, hop on a tandem bike from Spokes Bicycle Rentals or English Bay Bike Rentals.
+The perfect way to feel like you’re starring in your very own rom-com, hop on a tandem bike from Spokes Bicycle Rentals or English Bay Bike Rentals and hit up these relaxing BC routes that are perfect for all levels.

 Wander through a garden